 The Milner Hydroelectric Project is located on a stretch of the Snake River popular with kayakers, whitewater rafters and boaters.
 View a trail map.

-Flow conditions on other sections of the Snake River can be found on these websites:
+Flow conditions on other sections of the Snake River can be found on the Idaho Department of Water Resources website.

 Milner Dam was built in the early 1900s for irrigation.
 Idaho Power and Milner Dam, Inc. improved the dam and added a hydroelectric power plant in 1992.
 Find information about Milner’s Recreation Facilities.